quasar-team/CanModule/Documentation/sphinx-source/vendors/systec.rst

 `SysTec`_
 =========

-All modules from vendor `SysTec`_ are handled by class STCanScan which manages the modules through their underlying vendor specific API and provides the standard generic CanModule API.
+All modules from vendor `SysTec`_ are handled by class STCanScan (windows) or CSockCanScan (linux) which manage the modules through their underlying vendor specific API and provide the standard generic CanModule API.

 * **windows:** The connection to a specific port for I/O is created by calling